DEboy2007/Translate-bot/README.md

 # Translate-bot
-A discord bot for all your translating needs
+A discord bot for all your translating needs.
+Just use !translate "message"